-Faculty and staff members who require an accommodation can send an email to Theresa Maguire, the Human Resources Mgr., Work Life & Employee Recognition Programs for assistance.
-The Employee Relations Manager will review all pertinent College policies with the employee, e.g., leave benefits, FMLA, confidentiality, EAP.
+Faculty and staff members who require an accommodation can send an email to Lisa Pierce, HR Manager, Leaves and Wellness, for assistance.
+The HR Manager, Leaves and Wellness will review all pertinent College policies with the employee, e.g., leave benefits, FMLA, confidentiality, EAP, etc.

-At the time of the request for an accommodation, the College requests a completed Request for Accommodation form and medical documentation from a health care provider of the serious medical condition and what accommodations the health care provider would recommend.
-Then, a dialog is begun between the individual and the College to consider all possible accommodations.
-Working together, a selection is made of the most appropriate and reasonable accommodations for the employee that does not negatively affect the College financially or operationally.
-The College has a fund established to pay for accommodations.
+At the time of the request for an accommodation, the College requests a completed Request for Accommodation form and medical documentation from a health care provider with expertise of the serious medical condition and recommend accommodations.
+Once returned a dialog is begun between the individual and the College to consider all possible accommodations.
+Working together, a decision is made of the most appropriate and reasonable accommodations for the employee that also does not negatively affect the College financially or operationally.

 Illnesses that are progressive may require accommodations beyond those made initially.
-The College remains ready to continue accommodations if an illness progresses and further accommodations are required for the employee to continue doing the essential functions of the positions.
+The College is committed to open dialog if an illness progresses and further accommodations are required for the employee to continue doing the essential functions of the positions.